LukeNarke/LukeNarke/README.md

 - 👀 I’m interested in a remote React-JS Web Developer career!
 - 📫 Please reach me via email: LNarke@gmail.com.
 - ✔ To see my highest-quality project visit: https://kobrastance.vercel.app/
+- 🔼 Was made with NextJS, Tailwind CSS, MongoDB, Typescript, and more!

 <!---
 LukeNarke/LukeNarke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.